obsidiandynamics/warthog/README.md

 Step 7 can be skipped with `--skip-publish`.

-**Note:** Warthog expects the project version to appear in the root `build.gradle` file, in the form `version = "x.y.z[-SNAPSHOT]"`.
-The version segments must be separated by a period and may only contain numbers, with the exception of the `-SNAPSHOT` suffix.
-The number of segments must be two or more.
-The second segment from the left will be rolled as part of the staging the next snapshot.
-Other strings, such as 'alpha', 'beta', 'RC', and so forth, are not supported.
+**Note:** Warthog expects the project version to appear in the root `build.gradle` file, in the form `version = "x.y.z[-qualifier]"`.
+The version must be conform to [Maven conventions](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN400) and may have optional qualifiers.
+The second segment from the left (the minor version) will be incremented in the release workflow as part of staging the next snapshot, and therefore must be numeric.

 # Gotchas
 * Warthog workflows take care in ensuring that they operate on clean working copies and synced local repos.
 The likelihood of collisions is low, but not zero.
 Warthog will terminate if any of the orchestrated operations fail, leaving you to resolve conflicts manually.